the-spyke/undercut/CONTRIBUTING.md

 3. Make sure that tests pass: `yarn test`.
 4. Check linting errors: `yarn lint`.
 5. Check that build works: `yarn build`.
+6. Make required documentation changes.
-6. Commit your changes and push the branch.
+7. Commit your changes and push the branch.
-7. Submit a pull request to the upstream repository.
+8. Submit a pull request to the upstream repository.
-8. Make sure that CI build has no issues.
+9. Make sure that CI build has no issues.

 ### Making a commit